 - List the names of all prospective subtenants — If it’s a family unit, include the names of all members.

-- Attach a copy of the original lease — Make sure this lease includes the name and current address of the landlord.
+- Attach a copy of the original lease — Make sure this includes the landlord’s name and current address.

 - List the address of the property you’re planning to sublet.